 - TRADJENTA is not for people with diabetic ketoacidosis (increased ketones in the blood or urine).

-- It is not known if TRADJENTA is safe and effective in children.
+It is not known if TRADJENTA is safe and effective in children under 18 years of age.

 Who should not take TRADJENTA?